A polynomial upper bound on Reidemeister moves

 We may assume that $S$ has no poles, since if $S$ contains a pole, then there is a simple modification to $S$ which reduces its number of singularities without changing its binding weight and without moving $L$.

-For a vertex $s$ of $S$, define its {\sl interior valence} $d_i(s)$ and {\sl boundary valence} $d_b(s)$ to be the number of separatrices in its star which lie in the interior of $S$ and the boundary of $S$ respectively.
+For a vertex $s$ of $S$, define its {\sl interior valence} $d_i(s)$ and {\sl boundary valence} $d_b(s)$ to be the number of separatrices approaching $s$, that lie in the interior of $S$ and the boundary of $S$ respectively.
 So, the sum of these two quantities is the valence of $s$.

 {\sl Claim.} There is either a good interior vertex with valence $2$ or $3$, or a good boundary vertex $s$ such that $2 d_i(s) + d_b(s) \leq 3$.

 In order to prove this, we will first construct a graph $G$ embedded in $S$.
 For each bad interior vertex and for each tile in its star that is incident to a boundary vertex, pick a fibre in that tile and make it an edge of the graph.
 For each tile incident to two boundary vertices and which does not contain an arc of $L$ in its closure, pick a fibre in that tile, which runs between these two vertices, and make it an edge of $G$.
 Take the vertices of $G$ to be the endpoints of these edges.